 If you would like more information on breast cancer surgery, please consider the following resources:

-- Take a look at the free My Journey Kit for more information about mastectomies and breast surgery.
+- Sign up to BCNA's My Journey for more information about mastectomies and breast surgery.

 - The personal stories section of our website contains stories written by women who have undergone breast reconstruction surgery.